LogoMist

 Visibility

-Use the public modifier to make the struct or its individual fields accessible from other modules.
+Use the pub modifier to make the struct or its individual fields accessible from other modules.

 }